tpaidi/SER598-build-tools-website/content/docs/webpack/act1.md

 ---
 # **Webpack Demonstration: Activity 1 with and without Webpack**

-code for this activity can be found on the [GitHub Repository here](https://github.com/tpaidi/SER598-build-tools-tutorial/tree/main/webpack/activity2webpack/cosmic-explorer-webpack).
+Code for this activity can be found on the [GitHub Repository here](https://github.com/tpaidi/SER598-build-tools-tutorial/tree/main/webpack/activity1).

 ## **Problem Overview**
 Modern web applications often consist of multiple JavaScript files.
 Managing these files manually can lead to several challenges, such as: